yudugit/rest-api-documentation/README.md

 This Document outlines the web service interface provided by YUDU to enable management of readers, purchases and subscriptions for digital editions.

 Access to the service requires a Yudu Publisher account with the "REST API" permission and a valid API token created through the Yudu Publisher interface.

-The documentation for the older v1.0 API is available [here](https://github.com/yudugit/rest-api-documentation/tree/v1.0).

 ### Overview